iainharfield/dockerMyPi/README.md

 ----------------------
 1) Down load the headless image from here:  https://www.raspberrypi.org/downloads/raspbian/
 2) Burn the image
 3) Edit the image to activate the SSH.
-Create a file named ssh in the boot partition (the file does not expect any extension).
+Create a file named ssh in the boot partition (no file extension).
 4) plug into your Pi and SSH should work

 Execute the playbooks in the following order from Ansible server: